doenietzomoeilijk/acme-tiny-helper/README.md

 things you get to keep both parts.

 If you run into a problem and have a fix, a pull request is always welcome.

+## TO DO

+* Detect the OS, right now it's hard coded to grab the SSL config in OS X.
+* You tell me! :)